 Other approaches complement that perspective.
 According to the World Bank, a universal social protection system comprises interventions in the fields of social assistance (cash transfers for the poor, especially children), social insurance (aimed at covering working age people with maternity, disability, work injury or unemployed-related benefits), pension coverage for old-age people, public works programmes and other schemes oriented to guarantee basic income.

-Social Protection and SGDs
+Social Protection and SDGs

 The significant influence that social protection has in the promotion of human development, political stability, and inclusive growth makes them a fundamental component in the efforts to achieve the SDG 2030 Agenda.
 Direct and indirect links operate between both variables.